Key takeaways:

 The thoroughness of the process depends on the specific situation in which it is required.
 There are three stages of this process in terms of the depth of verification:

-• Checking data in the visual inspection zone of the document, including the main and secondary photo, personal data, ID number, the issue and expiry date, and the presence of an MRZ or barcode, hologram, and any other security features, depending on the document type.
-Usually, it's part of a formal process, for example, when an insurance agent fills in the details for a policy, or a casino administrator asks a young-looking guest to show their ID card.
+| 1.
+Visual check | Name, photo, document number, issue and expiry dates, and the presence of MRZ, barcode, holograms, or other visible security elements | Usually, it's part of a formal process, for example, when an insurance agent fills in the details for a policy, or a casino administrator asks a young-looking guest to show their ID card. |

-• Checking for any alterations in the document, for example, lexical analysis for identifying inconsistencies caused by data change in the MRZ or electronic RFID chip tampering.
-Such a check can be a part of a remote or on-site customer onboarding process, for example, when an individual asks for a loan at a bank.
+| 2.
+Checking for any alterations in the document | Whether data matches across VIZ, MRZ, barcode, or RFID chip | Such a check can be a part of a remote or on-site customer onboarding process, for example, when an individual asks for a loan at a bank. |

 First and foremost, verifying documents is mandatory for governmental institutions, including border control services, immigration departments, unemployment agencies, and other social organizations responsible for paying benefits and allowances.
 The goal is to ensure that only authorized individuals are granted access to their services, facilities, or territories.